Lolwis111/Automata/README.md

   * workaround: move around until no overlapping

 # Things that would be cool
-* label editor for transitions could be better (no intuitive what is valid or not)
+* label editor for transitions could be better (no intuitive sign what is valid or not)
 * make drawing process faster (tearing and stuff going on)
 * include minimization of state machine
 * calculate regular expression from state machine(?)